What to Pack for an Amazing Alaskan Cruise

 Sunscreen – Pack sunscreen with a high SPF to protect your skin from the sun’s rays, which can be strong in Alaska.

 Lip Balm and Moisturizer – Keep your lips and skin moisturized, especially in the cold and windy weather.
+The wind burn in Alaska is real – so load up on face cream.

 Motion Sickness Medication – If you’re prone to motion sickness, bring appropriate medication to ensure a comfortable cruise experience.
 I also like these wrist bands for motion sickness on shore excursions.
 In fact I never leave home without them!